<em>Trillium</em>: planting, cultivation, care and use

 A word from our expert

 Trilliums, or Trillium, are magnificent small bulbous plants, true treasures in the garden.
-Their three petals, in various colours (white, red, yellow or brown), make them particularly eye-catching in the garden.
-Growing Trillium can sometimes be tricky, but patient gardeners will be rewarded in early spring by a flowering display that is hard to ignore.
+Their three petals, of varied colours (white, red, yellow or brown), make them particularly eye-catching in the garden.
+Caring for Trillium can sometimes be tricky, but patient gardener will be rewarded in early spring by a flowering that leaves no one indifferent.
 Easiest-to-grow varieties bear white or purple flowers, single or double.

-Native to damp woodland, Trilliums are perfect for creating a glade-like atmosphere in your garden.
-These plants prefer partial shade and will naturally find their place under deciduous trees.
-Trillium are also perfect in a pot.
+Native to damp woodlands, Trilliums are perfect for creating a glade-like atmosphere in your garden.
+These plants thrive in partial shade and will naturally find their place under deciduous trees.
+Trillium are also ideal in a pot.
 Soil should be cool, rich and moist year-round.
 Planting is best carried out in spring.

-Although slow-growing, Trillium will gradually multiply and flower reliably every year, provided a few simple care steps are followed.
+Although of slow growth, Trillium will gradually multiply and flower reliably every year, provided a few simple care measures are observed.

-If you want a change from tulips, don’t hesitate to try Trillium!
+If you want a change from tulips, don’t hesitate and adopt Trillium!

 Description and botany